brainhack-school2022/Lajoie_project/project_description.md

 Python Scripting: I was able to use different libraries (e.g. numpy, nibabel), code in a virtual environment with Jupyter Notebook.
 The course modules helped me understand data dimensionality and how to manipulate it.

-Data Visualization: I learned to plot multiple static figures with matplotlib and seaborn and to generate interactive figures with plotly and also to plot connectomes like this:
+Data Visualization: I learned to plot multiple static figures with matplotlib and seaborn and to generate interactive figures with plotly and also to plot connectomes.

 ![image](https://user-images.githubusercontent.com/90349544/181617392-92fb89ec-d210-4aab-a4d2-07f026ca2248.png)